E008001/Simple-Image-Classification-Models/README.md

 There are potentially n number of categories in which a given image can be classified.
 Manually checking and classifying images is a very boring process.
 The task becomes near impossible when we’re faced with a massive number of images, How useful would it be if we could automate this entire process and quickly label images per their corresponding class?
 ### Setting up the Structure of our Image Data
+Our data needs to be in a particular format in order to solve an image classification problem.
+You should have 2 folders, one for the train set and the other for the test set.
+In the training set, you will have a .csv file and an image folder:
+•	The .csv file contains the names of all the training images and their corresponding true labels
+•	The image folder has all the training images.
+The .csv file in our test set is different from the one present in the training set.
+This test set .csv file contains the names of all the test images, but they do not have any corresponding labels.
+Our model will be trained on the images present in the training set and the label predictions will happen on the testing set images
+### the Process of Model Building
+How an image classification model is typically designed.
+.
+Loading and pre-processing Data
+.
+Defining Model architecture
+.
+Training the model
+.
+Estimation of performance
+### 1: Loading and pre-processing the data
+we train the model on the training data and validate it on the validation data.
+Once we are satisfied with the model’s performance on the validation set, we can use it for making predictions on the test data.
+### 2: Defining the model’s architecture
+We have to define how our model will look and that requires answering questions
+•	How many layers do we want?
+•	What should be the activation function for each layer?
+•	How many hidden units should each layer have?
+These are essentially the hyperparameters of the model which play a MASSIVE part in deciding how good the predictions will be.